bruceravel/demeter/documentation/SinglePage/bugs.rst

    This folder may normally be `hidden from view
    <http://www.blogtechnika.com/how-to-hide-files-and-folders-and-access-them-in-windows-7>`_.

-   Each program writes its own log file.
-Athena's log file is :file:`%APPDATA%\demeter\dathena.log` and so on.
+   Each program writes its own log file.  :demeter:`athena`'s log file is :file:`%APPDATA%\demeter\dathena.log` and so on.

    This log file should be included in any bug report.